 View client check-in responses

-Coaches can view and respond to completed check-ins from the dedicated Check-Ins ‘Inbox’, to give instant and actionable feedback, motivation and tips.
-Coaches have the option to send feedback via text input, voicenote and video, depending on your – or your clients’ – preferences.
+Coaches can view and respond to completed check-ins from the dedicated Check-Ins ‘Inbox’, with the option to reply via text, voicenote, or video; whatever works best for you and your clients.

 Schedule reminders